joaolessab/new-years-goals--react-native/README.md

 - For iOs, you may want to add a function inside the style prop when an event is pressed, for example:
   `style={({ pressed }) => pressed && styles.pressedItem }`;

+### How to setup a StatusBar visible to the user?

+- With expo, you can import `import { StatusBar } from 'expo-status-bar'` and set its style as "auto", "light", "dark", etc;
+- The example would be like: `<StatusBar style="light" />`;

 ## References

 - [React Native | Official Docs](https://reactnative.dev/);